SkillMimic: Learning Basketball Interaction Skills from Demonstrations: Implementation Details

 where $r_{t}^{op}$, $r_{t}^{or}$, $r_{t}^{opv}$, $r_{t}^{orv}$ are the object position reward, rotation reward, position velocity reward, and angular velocity reward, respectively.
 The calculation of these sub-rewards resembles Eq.~\ref{eq: rp}.

 The relative motion is represented as a vector group, obtained by subtracting the object's position from the key body positions.
-The Relative Motion Reward $r_{t}^{rel}$ is also calculated following Eq.~\ref{eq: rp} and is effective in constraining the relative motion between the object and key body points to be consistent with the reference.
+The calculation of Relative Motion Reward $r_{t}^{rel}$ is also similar to Eq.~\ref{eq: rp} and is effective in constraining the relative motion between the object and key body points to be consistent with the reference.

 Lastly, a Velocity Regularization term is employed to suppress high-frequency jitter in the humanoid when it is supposed to be stationary:

 where $\lambda^{reg}$ is a hyperparameter adjusts the sensitivity, $\boldsymbol{s}_{t}^{acc}$ is the simulated DOF accelerations of the humanoid, and $\hat{\boldsymbol{s}}_{t}^{vel}$ is the reference DOF velocities.